the13fools/lets-get-lost/pages/dream herding.md

 1. To build an interactive spring simulation aimed at building intuition
 2. To setup and expose a skeleton of code which will progressively gain flesh

+One consequence of (2) is that there are some aspects of the first few examples which could be simplified, but are the way they are in order to make the introduction of the full system more gradual.

 <script src="{{ site.baseurl }}/public/js/lib/ace/ace.js" type="text/javascript" charset="utf-8"></script>
 <!-- load ace themelist extension -->